 In this approach, the choice of the threshold value obviously should depend on the importance of the question we consider.
 Any decision based on statistical considerations is inherently unreliable, but an acceptable level of this unreliability depends on the possible consequences of a wrong decision.
 The more important the consequences are, the smaller threshold for statistical tests is needed.
 The choice of the threshold value is often debated.
-For example, the paper [2] (signed by 72 authors) proposes "to change the $\langle ... \rangle$ threshold for statistical significance from 0.05 to 0.005 for claims of new discoveries".
-It may look ridiculous - obvously both the old threshold and the new are chosen arbitrarily - but it reflects the existing situation in natural sciences.
+For example, there is a paper [2] signed by 72 authors that proposes "to change the $\langle \ldots \rangle$ threshold for statistical significance from 0.05 to 0.005 for claims of new discoveries".
+It may look ridiculous-obviously both the old threshold and the new one are chosen arbitrarily-but it reflects the existing situation in natural sciences.
 Other people point out that fixing a threshold, whatever it is, is a bad practice [1].